Atomic bombings of Hiroshima and Nagasaki: Surrender of Japan and subsequent occupation

 Until 9 August, Japan's war council still insisted on its four conditions for surrender.
 The full cabinet met at 14:30 on 9 August, and spent most of the day debating surrender.
-Anami conceded that victory was unlikely, but argued in favor of continuing the war nonetheless.
+Anami conceded that victory was unlikely, but argued in favor of continuing the war.
 The meeting ended at 17:30, with no decision having been reached.
 Suzuki went to the palace to report on the outcome of the meeting, where he met with Kōichi Kido, the Lord Keeper of the Privy Seal of Japan.
 Kido informed him that the emperor had agreed to hold an imperial conference, and gave a strong indication that the emperor would consent to surrender on condition that kokutai be preserved.
 A second cabinet meeting was held at 18:00.
 Only four ministers supported Anami's position of adhering to the four conditions, but since cabinet decisions had to be unanimous, no decision was reached before it ended at 22:00.

 Calling an imperial conference required the signatures of the prime minister and the two service chiefs, but the Chief Cabinet Secretary Hisatsune Sakomizu had already obtained signatures from Toyoda and General Yoshijirō Umezu in advance, and he reneged on his promise to inform them if a meeting was to be held.
 The meeting commenced at 23:50.
 No consensus had emerged by 02:00 on 10 August, but the emperor gave his "sacred decision", authorizing the Foreign Minister, Shigenori Tōgō, to notify the Allies that Japan would accept their terms on one condition, that the declaration "does not comprise any demand which prejudices the prerogatives of His Majesty as a Sovereign ruler."